Vineflower/vineflower-site/source/usage.md

-# Usage
+# Usage (Command Line)

-Vineflower can be run as a CLI tool.
+Vineflower can be run from the command line.

 ```shell
 java -jar vineflower.jar [args...] {in}+ [{out}]
 ```

+Vineflower also accepts arguments to change decompilation behavior.

 ## Arguments